gchq/Vanguard/CONTRIBUTING.md

 - Contribute example usages & documentation improvements.
 - Increase awareness of Vanguard with other potential users.

-All contributors must sign the [GCHQ Contributor Licence Agreement][cla - TODO].
+All contributors must sign the [GCHQ Contributor Licence Agreement][cla].
+(TODO: Update link when this is set up; see the linked issue.)

+In addition, all contributors must follow our [Code of Conduct](CODE_OF_CONDUCT.md).

-The authors of Vanguard welcome any improvements that you may have, via a pull request.
+The maintainers of Vanguard welcome any improvements that you may have, via a pull request.
 Please familiarise yourself with this document before contributing.

 We recommend installing our pre-commit hooks, which will be run automatically when a pull request is opened,